jhap1982/giveituruguay/1999/1999-12-29 - ARCO Arena, Sacramento, CA, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-Give It Away
+2. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+3. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+4. Scar Tissue
-Backwoods
+5. Backwoods
-Parallel Universe
+6. Parallel Universe
-Otherside
+7. Otherside
-Skinny Sweaty Man
+8. Skinny Sweaty Man
-I Could Have Lied
+9. I Could Have Lied
-Easily
+10. Easily
-I Like Dirt
+11. I Like Dirt
-If You Have to Ask
+12. If You Have to Ask
-London Calling tease
+13. London Calling tease
-Right on Time
+14. Right on Time
-Under the Bridge
+15. Under the Bridge
-Me and My Friends
+16. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Soul to Squeeze
+17. Soul to Squeeze
-The Power of Equality
+18. The Power of Equality

 ## Notes